Uehi5k/utility-calculator/README.md

 - Add a clock to determine if the current time is Peak, Shoulder or Off-peak.
 - Add a graph to view the daily usage.
 - Make update to the daily breakdown when table cost inputs are updated.
+- Refactor ngClass to show red/green by using Directive.

 ## Development server